xepewout/Mortaria/README.md

-### MortariaCRM is a properitary Customer Relationship Manager software meant to provide accurate data entry and simple and efficient categorization of your clients, schedule, and relevant information for business that is guarenteed to improve reliability and increase booking rates.
+### DEPRACATED (Made code public for resumes) MortariaCRM is a properitary Customer Relationship Manager software meant to provide accurate data entry and simple and efficient categorization of your clients, schedule, and relevant information for business that is guarenteed to improve reliability and increase booking rates.

 Currently working on setting up MYSQL database support to keep cloud storage of customer information and a nice website.